Doctor insights on:

 Depends: There many types of testicular cancers.
 The growth rate will depend on the type of tumor and how aggressive it is.
 Sometimes difficult to predict. ...Read more

 Could occur: Most commonly, a low grade glioma can transform into a glioblastoma, accelerating the mass effect.
 Another fast grower would be a metastatic lesion from a primary cancer, such as lung, skin, breast.
 Rarely some primary brain tumors can grow rapidly in critical areas, but this is less common. ...Read more

 H&P important: A lot depends on the location of the tumor, the age of the patient and other factors like how it feels.
 This is what is called the history and physical and it's why your doctor asks a lot of nosy questions.
 The h&p will give us answers in 80% of cases but the rest will require testing, like special scans or biopsies.
 Even then, there are a few cases which are hard to know for sure! ...Read more

 Radiosurgery, either: Linac or gamma knife, is not commonly used for glioma, but is regularly used for metastatic lesions.
 The procedure usually takes a day, including frame fixing, mr to identify lesion(s), and tehn treatment delivery.
 But you walk out of the suite and go home.
 May feel some fatigue, head ache, nausea.
 No aftermath is common. ...Read more

 - Talk to a doctor live online for free

 - How fast does an ovarian cancer tumor grow?

 - How fast does ovarian dermoid tumor grow?

-- How fast does a thymoma grow?
+- How long does it take for a brain tumor to grow?

 - How fast can cysts grow?